-Jenny Babenko has worked with Adverse Camber since 2013 and is now the company’s lead Marketing Associate, working closely with venues to develop relationships with new and more diverse audiences across the range of the company’s touring programme.
+Jenny Babenko has worked with Adverse Camber since 2013 and is now the company’s lead Marketing Associate, working closely with venues to develop relationships with new and more diverse audiences across the range of the company’s work.

-Prior to joining Adverse Camber, Jenny has worked at The Lowry in Salford Quays, West Yorkshire Arts Marketing, Derbyshire Dales District Council and as a freelance marketer for a range of organisations.
-She was recently a board member for the Wirksworth Festival.
+Prior to joining Adverse Camber, Jenny has worked at The Lowry in Salford Quays, West Yorkshire Arts Marketing, Derbyshire Dales District Council, Derby City Council and as a freelance marketer for a range of organisations including Red Earth Theatre, Nottingham Puppet Festival, Wirksworth Festival and musician, Will Pound.

 Jan Reynolds is supporting the development of Adverse Camber’s exciting engagement programme.
-She is currently leading on ‘Story Roots’ – a programme of storytelling projects in Derbyshire Children’s Homes.
+She is currently leading on Moon Stories an HLF project working with young people in care and care leavers learning important skills through oral history.
 Jan is a freelance community artist and project manager working cross art form.
 After training at Dartington College in dance, drama and the written word she was a founder member or several community arts companies.
 Jan is also a member of FOLK 3D, a co-director of EMPAF, the East Midlands Participatory Arts Forum, and works in session delivery at Level Centre.

 Strategic Marketing Associate